-Our goal is to continue to develop novel drugs that are more effective or safer than drugs used in the clinic today.
-Our strategy includes the following elements:
+Our corporate strategy is to spend carefully but to keep innovation at the top of our agenda.
+Our clinical goal is to continue to develop novel drugs that are more effective or safer than drugs used in the clinic today.
+Elements of our strategy include: